What Is Unlock?

 As a result, the device remains their property until full payment is made or otherwise until the device is eligible for an official unlock.

-If your device is still under contract and the financial obligations have not been satisfied, you can still request an unlock if you understand the jargon.
+Even when your device is still under contract and the financial obligations have not been satisfied, you can still request an unlock if you understand the jargon.

 The process can be long and tiresome so entrusting the experts in the field to take on the challenge is always a better option.